Long-Term Disability Plan

 The Long-Term Disability Plan provides a monthly income to employees who are unable to work due to a physical or mental illness or injury that extends beyond 90 days.

-The Long-Term Disability Plan provides financial protection for employees and their families in the event of a long-term disability.
+The Long-Term Disability Plan provides income protection for employees and their families in the event of a long-term disability.
 An employee may apply for long-term disability benefits if unable to work for more than 90 consecutive days while recovering from a physical or mental illness or injury.

 The Long-Term Disability Plan was designed with ease of administration for employers and employees.
 Our partner, Lincoln Financial Group, reviews and makes a determination on all disability applications and handles administrative responsibilities for you, including payments and an ongoing review of benefits to verify continued disability.